 Invisible Margins in Anterior Composites, Tips&Tricks

-It has been a constant challange for clinicians to integrate completely different materials such as the tooth tissue and composite.
-With composite resins many times one tends to feel when restorations are done, that there is a visible interface between the restoration and the tooth tissue.
+Making margins invisible in anterior composite restorations, completely integrating different materials such as composite and tooth enamel has always been a challenge for dental practitioners.
+With composite resins often makes a dentist feel, that there is a visible interface between the restoration and the tooth tissue after the restoration is completed.
 A lot of clinicians also refer to it as the white line at the interface.
-This can be mild to rather prononced and cannot be accepted.
+This can be mild to rather pronounced and cannot be accepted.

 This could happen due to various reasons and at attempt to identify and overcome those has been shown in this case.